haka-security/haka/doc/tutorial/sqli/sqli.rst

 Fine-grained analysis
 ---------------------
 All the above rules check the malicious patterns against the whole uri.
-The purpose of this scenario (``sqli-fine-grained.lua``) is to leverage the :lua:mod:`http` api in order to checks the patterns against only subparts of the http request (query's argument, list of cookies).
+The purpose of this scenario (``sqli-fine-grained.lua``) is to leverage the :lua:mod:`http` api in order to check the patterns against only subparts of the http request (query's argument, list of cookies).

 .. literalinclude:: ../../../sample/tutorial/sqli/sqli-fine-grained.lua
     :tab-width: 4